IgorMuzyka/ignore/README.md

-# ignore
+# ⚠️ ignore

-A description of this package.
+A Swift Package that allows you to ignore you to ignore warnings.